Privacy & Cookies Policy

 Internal third parties

-We may share your personal information with our group companies, affiliates, subsidiaries, franchisees or contractors as necessary to carry out the purposes for which the information was supplied or collected (i.e. to provide the services and products you have requested from us).
+We may share your personal information with our group companies, affiliates, subsidiaries, franchisees or contractors as necessary to carry out the purposes for which the information was supplied or collected (i.e. to provide the services and products you have requested from us or to provide employment opportunities to candidates for employment with Rush Procurement).

 External third parties